rose-pine/dark-reader/readme.md

 ## Usage

+> Note: Rosé Pine is now available by default in Dark Reader

 **Static (recommended)**

 Switch mode to static and click on the pencil button.
 Then, paste in the contents of `<variant>.static.css`